 You will work with staff with a range of national and international media experience, and a breadth of research interests and skills.
 All our academics are active researchers, drawing on their interests in areas such as food, music, anime, crime, social history, documentary, international politics, environmental protest and health, and extensive experiences as war and political correspondents, broadcasters and in strategic and corporate communications.

-We offer an undergraduate major, honours and research higher degrees.
-Professional internships, industry analyses and media production are encouraged at undergraduate and honours level, as are more traditional paths of study at all levels.
+We offer an undergraduate major, honours, postgraduate coursework and research higher degrees.
+Professional internships, industry analyses and media production are encouraged at undergraduate, honours and postgraduate level, as are more traditional paths of study at all levels.
 You will have the opportunity to undertake a professional placement selected from a large range of local and interstate workplaces, to work in our fully equipped Media Lab with technical support, and to apply for an international exchange, including at some of Europe's leading journalism and media schools.